Melting of quantum Hall Wigner and bubble crystals

 In this Letter, we combine systematic transport measurements of electron bubble phases in high-mobility GaAs/AlGaAs 2DEGs (from LLs $N=2$ to $5$) with theoretical calculations to quantitatively capture the melting process.
-By applying LL-projected Hartree--Fock elasticity with the full KTHNY melting criterion and its renormalization-group (RG) flow, we for the first time obtained melting temperatures $T_m$ that quantitatively agree with experiment for the bubble phases across different LLs and spin branches.
-Our results established defect-mediated topological melting as a predictive framework for strongly correlated quantum Hall electron solids, accurately capturing the underlying connection between microscopic LL physics and macroscopic finite-temperature phase boundaries.
-In addition, we propose that the experimental measurement of the solid-liquid transition provides a quantitatively reliable bulk probe of screening and defect physics in quantum Hall solids in the presence of strong electron-electron interaction.
+By applying LL-projected Hartree-Fock elasticity with the full KTHNY melting criterion and its renormalization-group (RG) flow, we for the first time obtained melting temperatures $T_m$ that quantitatively agree with experiment for the bubble phases across different LLs and spin branches.
+Our results established defect-mediated topological melting as a predictive framework for correlated quantum Hall electron solids, accurately capturing the underlying connection between microscopic LL physics and macroscopic finite-temperature phase boundaries.
+In addition, comparison with experiments enables the extraction of topological defect energetics and interaction screening, making the measurement of the solid-liquid transition (SLT) a quantitatively reliable bulk probe of screening and defect physics in quantum Hall solids in the presence of strong electron-electron interaction.

 \textit{Experiment--} We perform magnetoresistance measurements on a two-dimensional electron gas (2DEG) located $195\,\mathrm{nm}$ below the surface, confined in a $\delta$-doped $30\,\mathrm{nm}$-wide $\mathrm{Al}_x\mathrm{Ga}_{1-x}\mathrm{As}/\mathrm{GaAs}/\mathrm{Al}_x\mathrm{Ga}_{1-x}\mathrm{As}$ quantum well ($x=0.24$), with carrier density $n=2.6\times10^{11}\,\mathrm{cm}^{-2}$ and mobility $\mu=2.8\times10^{7}\mathrm{cm}^2/\mathrm{V}\, \mathrm{s}$ , in a dilution refrigerator.
 The sample is first characterized in a van der Pauw geometry, where well-developed reentrant integer quantum Hall (RIQH) states are observed, indicating the emergence of electron bubble phases.
 It is then specifically patterned into a Corbino geometry (inset of Fig.~\ref{fig:Fig1}a ; inner/outer diameters $1.0/1.2\,\mathrm{mm}$) to eliminate the edge-state contributions.